 Trauma-Informed Resilience Skills at Times of Societal Crisis

-Barry University School of Social Work is offering a 1-day webinar training that will describe how professional helpers can help others build resilience in these uncertain times.
-This session will offer practical skills for helping others cope, using principles of trauma-informed care (TIC).
-Participants will learn to understand and societal crisis anxieties through the lens of trauma.
-The training will also provide information and skills related to dealing with vicarious trauma and self care.
-Come prepared with some current examples in mind to discuss challenges and to brainstorm solutions.
+Barry University School of Social Work is offering a half-day webinar training that will describe how professional helpers can help others build resilience in these uncertain times.
+This session will offer practical skills for helping clients cope using principles of trauma-informed care (TIC).
+Participants will learn to understand and respond to anxieties related to COVID, societal unrest, racial injustice, and uncertainty through the lens of trauma.
+The training will also provide information and skills related to dealing with vicarious trauma and self-care.
+Come prepared with some case examples in mind to discuss challenges and to brainstorm solutions.

-- Participants will learn to understand societal crisis anxiety through a trauma lens.
+- Participants will learn to understand societal anxiety through a trauma lens.

-- Participants will review and apply crisis intervention skills using SAMHSA’s principles of TIC.
+- By discussing current challenges, participants will review and apply crisis intervention skills using SAMHSA’s principles of TIC.

-- Participants will discuss and apply strategies for coping with vicarious trauma.
+- Participants will learn and apply strategies for coping with vicarious trauma and developing self-care.

 - Participants will demonstrate trauma-informed case conceptualization and responses.